-There are also several covers of favorite songs that Chris performs as part of his set list, demonstrating his love for various musical styles and his talent in revamping any track.
+There are also several covers of their favorite songs that Chris performs as part of his set list, demonstrating his love for various musical styles and his talent for revamping any track.
 He will suddenly pull out standard songs from his country genre, such as ‘Cold’ by Willie Nelson, or songs from other genres, such as Eagles and Tom Petty.
 But hey, what would a Kentucky boy’s show be complete without some Kentucky bluegrass?
 Chris also brings a highly spirited bluegrass blues number of the traditional ‘Nine Pound Hammer.’
-Chris on stage has an incredible ability to make fans relate with his music, whether they are new or old.
+Chris on stage has an incredible ability to make fans relate to his music, whether they are new or old.

-While each Chris Stapleton show differs slightly in terms of exact setlist and encores, here is a sample rundown of how a typical 2-hour Chris Stapleton concert might flow:While each Chris Stapleton show differs slightly in terms of exact setlist and encores, here is a sample rundown of how a typical 2-hour Chris Stapleton concert might flow:
+While each Chris Stapleton show differs slightly in terms of exact setlist and encores, here is a sample rundown of how a typical 2-hour Chris Stapleton concert might flow: While each Chris Stapleton show differs slightly in terms of exact setlist and encores, here is a sample rundown of how a typical 2-hour Chris Stapleton concert might flow:

-8:00–8:15: A brief performance of a cover band to perform five songs within the amount of fifteen minutes as warm-up set.
+8:00–8:15: A brief performance of a cover band to perform five songs within the amount of fifteen minutes as a warm-up set.

 8:20–8:30: The hosts leave the stage and the audience is informed that Chris Stapleton’s stage has been prepared

-8:35PM PM: Chris Stapleton and the band appear on the stage, starting with a charming classic such as “Nobody to Blame” or “Parachute”.
+8:35 PM PM: Chris Stapleton and the band appear on the stage, starting with a charming classic such as “Nobody to Blame” or “Parachute”.

-8:40–9:40: Chris and band play their best high-octane tracks, such as “Broken Halos,” ‘Millionaire,” “Starting Over," and “You Should Probably Leave.”
+8:40–9:40: Chris and the band play their best high-octane tracks, such as “Broken Halos,” ‘Millionaire,” “Starting Over," and “You Should Probably Leave.”

 9:40–10:00: Chris steps off the guitars for 2-3 songs with a single acoustic number “Whiskey and You” or a heartfelt rendition of Willie Nelson’s “Cold”.